 Robert Duehmig has nearly 20 years of experience working in education and health policy at the state and national level.
-As Interim Director, he is responsible for overall office communication and the Annual Oregon Rural Health Conference.
+As Director, he is responsible for overall office communication and the Annual Oregon Rural Health Conference.
 In addition, he oversees the State Office of Rural Health Grant and the ORH Workforce Team, including provider incentives and recruitment and retention services.
 Contact Robert if you have questions regarding the Oregon Rural Health Conference, state or federal policy relating to workforce and rural health or communication.

 Program Manager – Incentive Programs

 Bill Pfunder joined the ORH in 2016.
 Bill has over 10 years’ experience in emergency medical services, including rural Alaska.
 He also has experience with nonprofit social services agencies that assist families caring for children and young adults with special needs.
 Bill served as the Oregon/National POLST Coordinator and Office Manager at the OHSU Center for Ethics.
-Please contact Bill for questions on Oregon’s provider incentive programs, including the Oregon Partnership State Loan Repayment Program (SLRP), Oregon Health Care Provider Loan Repayment, the Scholars for a Healthy Oregon Initiative (SHOI), and the Primary Care Loan Forgiveness Program (PCLF).
+Please contact Bill for questions on Oregon’s provider incentive programs, including the Oregon Partnership State Loan Repayment Program (SLRP), Oregon Health Care Provider Loan Repayment, Scholars for a Healthy Oregon Initiative (SHOI), and the Primary Care Loan Forgiveness Program (PCLF).